Stinging Nettle Health Benefits

 Pregnant or Nursing

-There is not enough research on the use of supplements containing stinging nettle during pregnancy and breast-feeding, so consult a licensed healthcare practitioner before use or avoid use.
+Stinging nettle appears to be safe for consumption in food amounts during pregnancy and breast-feeding.
 A case of an infant who sucked on nipples rubbed with stinging nettle developed rashes/hives (urticaria).
 Stinging nettle may stimulate the uterus.
 [22-28]

 Interactions